Ford Fusion Hybrid Insurance Rates

 High Risk $3,444

-Choosing to live in a large city can have significant affects on insurance rates.
-Rural areas are shown to have a lower frequency of physical damage claims than larger metro areas.
-The example below illustrates how where you live affects car insurance rates.
+Choosing to live in a large city has a large influence on auto insurance rates.
+Rural areas are statistically proven to have a lower frequency of collision claims than densely populated cities.

 Rural Areas $1,184